ThinkingBeyond/BeyondAI-2025/William Ng and Abeer Maheshwari/README.md

 ## Research Question
 **How does the introduction of weight decay (L2 regularisation) affect the linearity of the loss barrier between the initialisation and the converged solution across modern CNN optimisers?**

+## Overview

+Optimisation plays a crucial role in neural network training tasks.
+There exists several optimisation algorithms, each with its own strengths and weaknesses based on how they perceive the loss landscape.
+We study ten different gradient-based optimisers: SGD, SGD Momentum, Adagrad, Adadelta, RMSProp, Adam, NAdam, Adamax, and the decoupled weight decay variants of Adam and NAdam, AdamW and NAdamW respectively.
+For visualisation, we used the ‘1D Linear Interpolation’ approach that qualitatively compares how the different optimisers behave locally.
+Our study was performed on a binary face classification task for which we train a small CNN twice with each optimiser (one with weight decay, one without).
+We use the Human Faces Dataset publicly available on Kaggle that consists of 5000 real human images and 5000 AI generated images to train our CNN.

 ## Motivation
 - Classic works (Garipov et al., 2018) showed SGD solutions often lie in the same wide valley.
 - Modern adaptive optimisers (Adam, RMSProp, AdamW, NAdam, etc.) are known to find solutions that are **not linearly connected**.